kirenguyen/unity-game-controllers/iSpyGameController/iSpyGame_Project_Training_Manuel.md

 1. Install VMWare Fusion and Ubuntu 14.04
 2. Install ROS Indigo following the instruction on [the website](http://wiki.ros.org/indigo)
 	* ROS is an important platform for us to do social robotics research here at Media Lab
+	* Use Indigo version
 3. Basic tutorials on how to use ROS
 	* How to run roscore
 	* How to suscribe and publish ros messages in Python and in terminal
 	* How to build customized ROS messages
 	* How rosbridge works

-4. Create a short Python script that is able to publish a ROS message
+4. Create a short Python script that is able to publish a ROS message if you haven't done so before
-	* Take a screenshot and show it to me

 5. add the following to your `./bashrc` for ROS IP
 	* `export ROS_IP=$(/sbin/ip -o -4 addr list eth0 | awk '{print $4}' | cut -d/ -f1)`
+	* or just use the sample bashrc script attached in this folder. copy and paste it to your own bashrc file and modify it accordingly

 6. Download `git` to both Mac and Ubuntu using `sudo apt-get install git`